Backends

 - find_column(query_object, range=False)

-return: List of ValueObjects if there is a match.
+return : List of ValueObjects if there is a match.

-t_name: string of table name
+t_name: table name (str)

 value: